sonic-net/SONiC/doc/mgmt/SONiC_Design_Doc_Unified_FRR_Mgmt_Interface.md

   5. For show commands that requires retrieval of the data that doesn't contain any state information (information only based on the configuration), the backend callback will fetch the data from CONFIG_DB.

-  6. For show commands that requires retrieval of state or statistics information the backend, managemnt framework executes the FRR CLI using "docker exec bgp vtysh -c <cmds>" to fetch the data in JSON format from FRR-BGP.
+  6. For show commands that requires retrieval of state or statistics information the backend, management framework executes the FRR CLI using "docker exec bgp vtysh -c <cmds>" to fetch the data in JSON format from FRR-BGP.

-  7. At transformer the JSON output (retrived from FRR BGP) is converted back to corresponding open config objects and returned to the caller.
+  7. At transformer the JSON output (retrieved from FRR BGP) is converted back to corresponding open config objects and returned to the caller.

   8. For CLI show, the output returned in object format is then translated back to CLI Jinga template for output display in CLI.